List of modern great powers: Russia and Soviet Union (1703–)

-The Russian Empire as a state, existed from 1721 until it was declared a republic in 1917.
+The Russian Empire as a state existed from 1721 until it was declared a republic in 1917.
 The Russian Empire was the successor to the Tsardom of Russia and the predecessor of the Soviet Union.
-It was one of the largest empires in world history, surpassed in landmass only by the British and Mongolian empires: at one point in 1866, it stretched from Northern Europe across Asia and into North America.
+It was one of the largest empires in world history, surpassed in landmass only by the British and Mongolian empires.
+At one point in 1866, it stretched from Northern Europe across Asia and into North America.

-At the beginning of the 19th century, the Russian Empire extended from the Arctic Ocean in the north to the Black Sea on the south, from the Baltic Sea on the west to the Pacific Ocean on the east.
-With 125.6 million subjects registered by the 1897 census, it had the third-largest population of the world at the time, after Qing China and the British Empire.
-Like all empires it represented a large disparity in economic, ethnic, and religious positions.
+At the beginning of the 19th century, the Russian Empire extended from the Arctic Ocean in the north to the Black Sea in the south, from the Baltic Sea in the west to the Pacific Ocean in the east.
+With 125.6 million subjects registered by the 1897 census, it had the third-largest population in the world at the time, after Qing China and the British Empire.
+Like all empires, it represented significant disparities in economic, ethnic, and religious positions.
 Its government, ruled by the Emperor, was one of the last absolute monarchies in Europe.
-Prior to the outbreak of World War I in August 1914 Russia was one of the five major Great Powers of Europe.
+Before the outbreak of World War I in August 1914, Russia was one of the five major Great Powers of Europe.